-Reporting Party: Was a Police Report Filed?
-Does the Victim Want Police to Investigate? ☐ Victim ☐ Witness ☐ Suspect Yes No Unknown 🗌 Yes our University Police It as shown below) Other: Specify Department: 🗆 No, t ires anonymity Date of Police Report: Case Number: Offic Officer Name ficer Name: Sex Offenses: Sex offenses are of spe offense typically desires confidentiality designated Campus Security Authority evaluated and the campus community a and anonymity; as a result h Because the sex offender m e/she will ay continu often seek a r e to pose a th eporting so reat to the ource other the community, the an law enforcement such a ne threat potential needs to as a Suspect Information Addition al Factors Inv volved Known Offender (friend, classmate, acquaintance, date, etc.) Alcohol : ] Offender ☐ Victim University Affiliated ( Student Staff 🗌 Faculty) Presc Prescription Drugs : ] Offender ☐ Victim Unknown Offender (Stranger) Unknown Offender (Stranger) Illegal Drugs : ] Offender ☐ Victim ☐ Victim was not injured (exclude emotional/psychological trauma) Weapon(s) : ] Yes 🗌 No Victim was injured - Describe Injurie es: Describe Involved Factors & Weapons: Description of Incident:
+Reporting Party: Was a Police Report Filed?)
+Does the Victim Want Police to Investigate? ☐ Victim ☐ Witness ☐ Suspect Yes No Unknown ☐ Yes our University Police Other: Specify Department: □ No, t • ires anonymity , , Date of Police Report: Case Number: Officer Name): Sex Offenses: Sex offenses are of spe offense typically desires confidentiality designated Campus Security Authority evaluated and the campus community a and anonymity; as a result h.
+Because the sex offender m e/she will ay continuent this regard often seek a re e to pose a the d, the following eporting so reat to the additional ource other the community, the an law enforcement such as a ne threat potential needs to be Suspect Information Addition al Factors Inv olved ☐ Known Offender (friend, classmate, ☐ Alcoh Offender ☐ Victim ☐ University Affiliated (☐ Student ☐ Staff ☐ Faculty) ☐ Presc ription Drugs : ] Offender ☐ Victim ☐ Unknown Offender (Stranger) ☐ Illegal Drugs :] Offender ☐ Victim ☐ Victim was not injured (exclude emo otional/psychological trauma) ☐ Weap on(s):] Yes ☐ No ☐ Victim was injured - Describe Injurie es: Describe Involved Factor ors & Weap ons: